matta-h/charity-water-redesign/README.md

 ## Credits

-- Design concept and project direction: the student creator.
+- Design concept and project direction: MH.
 - Branding and photographs: charity: water.
 - HTML/CSS implementation and refinements: created with assistance from OpenAI Codex.